EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

    3) "top-10-products:2025041508"
    ```

-3. Run the following command in redis-cli to list the most popular products added to cart so far.
+3. Run the following command in the Redis CLI to list the most popular products added to a cart.
 Replace top-10-product:YYYYMMDDHH with the actual top-10-products key listed in the previous step.

    ```
    ZREVRANGE top-10-product:YYYYMMDDHH 0 9 WITHSCORES